microsoft/Multiverso/next/README.md

 # Multiverso Next

 Let's use this repo to discuss, design and develop next version of Multiverso.
 Feel free to modify the project and push directly.
 We can discuss based on your commit.
 This repo is more for long-term version.
-For some small optimization, we'd better worked on our own repos and pull request to the released multiverso.
+For some small optimization, we'd better work on our own repos and pull request to the released multiverso.
 However, this would still be the wonderfull place to work together when you start to try your design and optimization ideas.

 ## code style